Reading Time: 9 minutes

 Find Partial Hospitalization Near Me

-When surveyed one month after completing partial hospitalization for substance misuse, participants reported improvements in emotional and physical health, as well as community and lifestyle factors.
+When surveyed one month after completing partial hospitalization for substance abuse, participants reported improvements in emotional and physical health, as well as community and lifestyle factors.
 Many of these factors are associated with maintaining abstinence.15

 When searching for “partial hospitalization near me,” you are searching for the closest program.
 However, the closest may not always be the best fit for you.
 Instead, consider factors like setting, individualized treatment plans, family involvement and therapy, medications used for detox and management, and types of therapies utilized.
 Find out what the partial hospitalization expects, their admission process, and availability.16